 As a result, knowledge assessment scores averaged an incredible 99%.
 What’s more, 92% of EE staff have said that the gamified platform has increased their digital skills.

 Through the ‘The Digital Academy’, EE has achieved their training objectives with flying colours.

 HP is one of the world’s biggest tech brands.
 They serve more than one billion customers in more than 170 countries on six continents.

 Given their size and tech leadership, the company needed their sales teams to be on top of their game.
 They therefore partnered with Growth Engineering to create a mobile app called The HP Uni App.
-This was built on The Knowledge Arcade, Growth Engineering’s mobile app framework.
+This was built on Growth Engineering Learning App, Growth Engineering’s mobile app framework.